Shankari02/Shankari02.github.io/src/pages/about.md

 ### Let’s Connect

-I’m always open to collaborations, questions, or geeky conversations about embedded systems.
-Feel free to reach out — whether you're hacking on a board, contributing upstream, or just starting your journey.
+I’m always open to collaborations, questions, or conversations about embedded systems.
+Feel free to reach out!